benory/1520s-project-website/README.md

 The top-level `Makefile` refreshes metadata by delegating to `_includes/metadata/Makefile`, which downloads current data from project Google Sheets via Google Apps Script.

+Running `make` also regenerates `_includes/metadata/assets.json` after the metadata download.
+This work-ID inventory lists existing downloads, MP3s, timemaps, and both activity and vocal-range plot variants.
+The generator uses the published scores repository listing for source files and checks data-server response headers for generated assets, rejecting the HTML pages the server returns for missing files.
+MusicXML uses the repository version when the data-server version is absent.

+The asset scan requires Python 3 and curl, checks up to 12 URLs concurrently, and can take several minutes.
+Network errors, unexpected HTTP errors, or incomplete repository listings fail the update and preserve the previous inventory.
+Commit `assets.json` with website updates.
+To refresh only assets using the existing work metadata, run `make -C _includes/metadata assets`; top-level `make assets` refreshes metadata first.
+Work pages use this inventory instead of per-visit availability requests.
+Assets published after a scan appear after the next refresh and site build.

 ## Repository Structure

 - `_config.yml` - Jekyll site configuration